 In addition to the common fields, every gateway has unique requirements and information (such as credentials) that you must provide to configure the gateway in Zuora.

 Click and select the Merchant ID number for the gateway configuration.
 The Merchant ID number should be the same one you provided to Zuora Global Support to enable in your tenant, and the ID(s) will appear as a picklist in the gateway configuration page.
-If you have more than one Merchant ID number, you can set up Zuora Global Support to enable in your tenant, and the ID(s) will appear as a picklist in the gateway configuration page.
 If you have more than one Merchant ID number, you can set up multiple gateway configurations for the Merchant IDs and provide all the Merchant ID numbers to Zuora Global Support for enablement.

 If the Use Gateway Test Environment option is selected, click and select the test environment type in the Test Environment Type field.
 The Pre Live and Post Live environments are available.

 Pre Live environment

 The Pre Live test environment is the platform used for all merchant testing.
 You should use this environment if you are a newly on-boarding Vantiv merchant or if you are an existing Vantiv merchant seeking to incorporate additional features or functionalities.

 The Post Live testing environment is intended for merchants that are already fully certified and submitting transactions to the Vantiv Production platform, but wish to perform regression or other tests to confirm the operational readiness of modifications to their own systems.